 This Environmental Steward position unites the primary and most successful elements of the MCC field team program and MCC individual placement positions, while responding to the needs of the community.
-As an Environmental Steward, you will bring enthusiasm, expertise and focused effort toward creating and improving recreational trails, planning conservation projects as well as developing, training and sustaining a community volunteer base.
-Do you love doing trail work and sharing your knowledge with others?
+As an Environmental Steward, you will bring enthusiasm, expertise and focused effort toward creating and improving sustainable recreational trails, planning conservation projects as well as developing, training and sustaining a community volunteer base.
+Do you love trail work and sharing your knowledge with others?
 Want to be an integral part of a conservation organization?
 Be an Environmental Steward!

 - Griphoist and Rigging Operations